Tulip-Dev/tulip/doc/user/workspace.rst

 .. image:: _images/i_geographic_options.png
     :width: 449

-The polygon map shape can be switch to your convinience with another one.
+The polygon map shape can be switched to your convenience with another one.
 Choose if you want to use the default shape, or a new one imported through a *csv* or a *poly* file.
-The *help* button displays additionnal informations concerning the file format and available source addresses.
+The *help* button displays additional information concerning the file format and available source addresses.

 .. _workspace_geographic_scene: